NSW schools: mandatory from Term 1, 2027

 Full digitised classroom curriculum

-Teacher PD modules + tracking
+Teacher PD modules + tracking (in development)

 Student Voice check-ins + dashboards